hackclub/hackclub/workshops/login_auth/readme.md

 You can edit [CSS](https://repl.it/@tanishqsoni/Loginauth#style.css) file here.

-##### JavaScript
+##### JAVASCRIPT

-The main part of webpage comes here, not to complex but somewhat and you can also read [firebase auth documentation](https://firebase.google.com/docs/auth/web/start?authuser=0).
+The main part of webpage comes here, not to complex but somewhat and you can also read [firebase Auth documentation](https://firebase.google.com/docs/auth/web/start?authuser=0).

-In the JavaScript file first you need to add a `AuthState` property which will determine the steps before user is logged-in and after logged-in
+In the JavaScript file first you need to add a `AuthState` property which will determine the next steps using conditions `user is signed-in` & `no user is signed-in`.

 ```javascript
 firebase.auth().onAuthStateChanged(function(user) {